MarcusJellinghaus/Docker_based_CI_for_Python_SqlServer/kubernetes_based_CI_infrastructure.md

 Configuration files exist eg for deployments and services.

+It seems that kubernetes does not like underscores `_` in object names.
+Use `-` instead.

 ### Apply configuration file
 `kubectl apply -f configuration_file.yaml` - apply a configuration file, also execute to apply changes.
 `kubectl get deployment [deployment_name] - o yaml > configuration_file.yaml` - export config file, including status and other generated stuff (like timestamps).